1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Established neighborhoods

-1. Rancho El Dorado real estate agent page covers one of Maricopa's largest established communities, with a mix of resale homes and good school access.
+1. Rancho El Dorado is one of Maricopa's largest established communities, built around the Duke golf course, with a wide mix of resale homes and good school access.

-3. Maricopa Meadows real estate agent covers an affordable established neighborhood, popular with first-time buyers.
+3. Maricopa Meadows is an accessible, established west-side neighborhood popular with first-time buyers.

 55+ communities

-1. Province Maricopa real estate agent covers Maricopa's primary 55+ active adult community.
+1. Province is Maricopa's gated 55+ active adult community.

 If you are relocating from out of state